mdoery/android-centered-buttons-demo/README.md

 ### screenshots ###

 I took screenshots from the app on a Samsung Galaxy S7 device, so that they can be easily compared.
+I touched up the screenshots by drawing a thing white rectangle around the row of buttons, making it easier to see the misalignment.

 Here, the buttons are misaligned.
 This shows the problem that we are trying to correct:
 ![buttons are wrong](https://raw.githubusercontent.com/mdoery/android-centered-buttons-demo/master/wrong-layout-screenshot.jpg)